 Those who had taken her were chatting comfortably.
 They'd done this before.
 So much so, they were busy discussing basketball tickets and plans they had for next weekend.
 And while they chatted, whatever medication they'd given Blayne to knock her out was pouring out of her pores like sweat.
 She felt cold, her thick sweater doing little to keep her warm, the liquid soaking into the material.
 Her teeth began to chatter, but she clenched her jaw tight and held on.
 Someone leaned in close.
 A full-human.
 They were all full-human.

-Do it."
-The male sighed, and Blayne felt hands grip her wrists, the cold touch of metal against her skin.
-She took in a breath, steeling herself for what she had to do next.
-And that's when the van bucked.
-"Jesus Chr st! " Blayne heard a roar from overhead and she almost smiled.
+"Jesus.
+She's sweating like a pig."
+"In this cold?" a female asked.